 Accordingly, we manage and monitor our social media footprint carefully to know what is being said about the school and to respond to criticism and praise in a fair, responsible manner.

-All staff are responsible for managing our Twitter/Facebook/and other social media accounts and checking our Wikipedia and Google reviews.
+Teachers are responsible for managing our Twitter/Facebook/and other social media accounts and checking our Wikipedia and Google reviews.
 S/he follows the guidance in the LGfL / Safer Internet Centre online-reputation management document here.

-1.31 Staff, pupils' and parents' SM presence
+11.2 Staff, pupils' and parents' SM presence